In earlier societies, surely there were enough real matter or social needs to generate conflicts.

 Since our desire is mimetic, it is also triangular.

-Contrary to popular belief, objects have no intrinsic value and our desires do not arise spontaneously, in the U.S.
+Contrary to widespread belief, objects have no intrinsic value and our desires do not arise spontaneously, in the U.S.

 Jealousy and envy are inevitably aroused in this mimetic situation.

 Another major cause of conflict is pride.
-Because we enjoy the illusion of our autonomy – including the autonomy of our desires – we deny that our rival is also our model.
-He seems to be just a stubborn enemy who, out of sheer malice, is determined to stand in the way of the fulfillment of my desire.
+We enjoy the illusion of our autonomy.
+We even enjoy the autonomy of our desires.
+Therefore, we deny that our rival is also our model.
+He is just a stubborn enemy.
+Out of sheer malice, he is determined to stand in the way of my desire being fulfilled.
 That makes my hatred and envy seem completely justified.
-Rather than recognizing how similar we are at the level of our desires (the foundation for friendship), we nurture the resentment that our false sense of superiority creates. pleases.
+We should acknowledge the similarities in our desires.
+They could be the foundation for friendship.
+Instead, we foster resentment.
+This resentment is created by our false sense of superiority.